 On 30th March 1880 Queen Victoria made her first lengthier visit to Darmstadt to attend the confirmation ceremony of her two granddaughters Victoria and Elizabeth of Hesse and by Rhine on 31st March 1880.
 She spent two nights in Darmstadt’s Old Castle and returned to her villa in Baden-Baden on 1st April 1880.

-The next visit to Darmstadt lasted from 23rd April to 1st May 1885 because of two events: the confirmation of Prince Ernst Ludwig of Hesse and by Rhine and the christening of Princess Alice of Battenberg (the mother of the present Duke of Edinburgh).
+The next visit to Darmstadt lasted from 23rd April to 1st May 1885 because of two events: the confirmation of Prince Ernst Ludwig of Hesse and by Rhine and the christening of Princess Alice of Battenberg (the mother of the late Duke of Edinburgh).

 In April 1890 on the way back from a visit to Aix-les-Bains in France for her health she interrupted the return journey in Darmstadt, arriving on 23rd April 1890 and leaving again on 2nd May.